 Many of our most vulnerable residents with a form of dementia receive services through the Community Care Program (CCP) at the Department on Aging.
 These CCP providers currently receive some dementia training.
 However, to ensure they can deliver quality care to the residents they serve living with dementia, the Alzheimer’s Association is calling on legislators to support forthcoming legislation that will ensure all individuals serving people through the CCP program receive regular dementia-specific training.

 Illinois State Plan Overview

 Illinois publishes an updated Alzheimer's state plan every three years pursuant to the Alzheimer's Disease Assistance Act (410 ILCS 405).
 The Act charged the Illinois Department of Public Health to create an Advisory Committee comprised of persons experienced in Alzheimer's disease research, professional caregivers, members of advocacy organizations, persons living with Alzheimer's, and family members of those living with the disease.
 In 2012, the Act was amended to drive the next iteration of the state plan toward dementia-capability.
-The latest update, the Alzheimer's Disease Illinois State Plan: 2014-2017 Report and Recommendations, was released January 2014.
+The latest update, the Alzheimer's Disease Illinois State Plan: 2020-2023 Report and Recommendations, was completed in September 2020.

 Illinois State Advocacy Day